BENZOOgataga/Create6pythonscripts/README.md

 https://docs.google.com/spreadsheets/d/1sEK9lDrp5nT00MzR6mSGFQzcq04kdcioGFuKwIqiavg/edit?gid=0#gid=0

 > [!CAUTION]
 > Note that these are helper scripts for you to find mods that aren't compatible; you should check the mods the script gives you against the ones on the Excel mentioned above.

-> [!NOTE]
-> By default, `createsixer.py` doesn't give you the unmatched mods, you'll need to enable the option in the config section of the file.

 ## Command examples:
 Specifying an excel file and changing the threshold: